-Engagement with our communities: The measures in the Bolton Transport Strategy have been informed by engagement with partners and stakeholders.
+Engagement with our communities: The measures in the Bolton Transport Strategy have been informed by engagement with partners, stakeholder and Town Council.
 The Bolton Transport Strategy has a 20-year timescale and is not expected to realise all the measures in the first 5-years.

-The Bolton Transport Strategy fully aligns to measures identified for the borough in the Greater Manchester Transport Strategy 2040.
-Bolton Council is fully committed to that delivery strategy and the emerging update to the Greater Manchester Local Transport Plan from 2024.
+The Bolton Transport Strategy fully aligns to measures identified for the borough in the Greater Manchester Transport Strategy 2040 and Bolton Council is fully committed to that delivery strategy now, and the emerging update to the Greater Manchester Local Transport Plan from 2024.